 - It takes some time: Like most marketing campaigns that rely on interaction, introducing a new platform or avenue to communicate with customers takes time.
 While the adoption of new interactions might immediately attract new customers, loyal customers might be hesitant to change their ways.

 GIVE IT A SHOT

 Is location-based marketing right for your business?
 Want some advice on how to get started?
 Just want to say hi?
-MintTwist would love to chat.
-Feel free to contact us about any and all of your marketing inquiries and needs via firstname.lastname@example.org.
+MintTwist and our overal London ppc agency team would love to have a chat.
+Feel free to contact us about any and all of your marketing inquiries and needs via email@example.com.